 United Service Organization (USO) / Military

 The PSP USO Service Center works everyday to assist American military personnel and their families.
 It ensures travelers have a safe and comfortable place to relax while awaiting flights to foreign destinations, or transportation to the TwentyNine Palms Marine Corps Base.
-We provide assistance selecting hotels, restaurants, local entertainment, and transportation options.
+The USO volunteer staff is happy to provide assistance selecting hotels, restaurants, local entertainment, and transportation options.

-We provide a television lounge with a large library of current and classic films on DVD and video, internet-connected computers for e-mail, web surfing and computer games, a fully stocked snack bar with “GI approved comfort foods”, a lending library of books, newspapers, magazines, and more.
-All services are provided free of charge to the troops, their families and retired military personnel.
+The USO Center television lounge offers a large library of current and classic films on DVD and video, internet-connected computers for e-mail, web surfing and computer games, a fully stocked snack bar with “GI approved comfort foods”, a lending library of books, newspapers, magazines, and more.
+All services are free of charge to the troops, their families and retired military personnel.

 The USO is located at 210 N. El Cielo Road within walking distance from the Main Terminal and adjacent to the U. S. Customs facility.
-For more information concerning the Palm Springs USO please visit www.palmspringsuso.com, or call (760) 866-1100.
+For more information please visit www.palmspringsuso.com, or call (760) 866-1100.